 '''

 libhtp:

 default-config:

 personality: IDS

 Can be specified in kb, mb, gb.
 Just a number indicates

 it's in bytes.

 request-body-limit: 0

 response-body-limit: 0

 '''

-Make sure we have request-body-limit: 0 and response-body-limit: 0 alert http any any -> any any (msg:"FILE store all"; filestore; sid:1; rev:1;)
+Make sure we have request-body-limit: 0 and response-body-limit: 0

 Testing

 For the purpose of testing we use this rule only in a file.rules (a test/example file):